Employee leave procedure

 This procedure aids in the management of planned and unplanned employee leave in accordance with the relevant legislation, industrial instruments and/or directives as issued by the Public Service Commission and Minister for Industrial Relations (as may be amended from time to time).
 It should be read in conjunction with the Leave policy and Employee leave entitlements guideline which provides a summary of the range of leave entitlements available for employees including eligibility requirements and notification requirements.

-- Apply for the leave type which is appropriate in the circumstances and, if required, provide suitable evidence to substantiate the reason for leave.
+- Apply for the leave type which is appropriate in the circumstances and, if required, provide sufficient evidence to substantiate the reason for leave.

 - Submit planned leave requests in advance and with sufficient time to allow for verification of entitlements and work unit planning.